open-telemetry/opentelemetry-specification/specification/api-tracing.md

 ## Tracer

 A `Tracer` is the code responsible for how `Spans`s are started and it exposes the API which [library developers][] use when instrumenting their code.
-The API MUST allow the [end users][] to configure or specify at runtime the implementation, the default full implementation is referred to as the SDK in this spec, which is used by all instrumented code within the program.
+The API MUST allow the [application developers][] to configure or specify at runtime the implementation, the default full implementation is referred to as the SDK in this spec, which is used by all instrumented code within the program.

-If the [end users][] does not set a `Tracer` to be used and does not include the library which implements the `Tracer`, like the OpenTelemetry SDK, the API must include a default minimal implementation which acts as a no-op `Tracer`.
+If the [application developers][] does not set a `Tracer` to be used and does not include the library which implements the `Tracer`, like the OpenTelemetry SDK, the API must include a default minimal implementation which acts as a no-op `Tracer`.
 The [library developers][] *must* be able to depend on the API and instrument their code without thought to whether or not the final deployable application includes the SDK or any other implementation.

 To facilitate this, the [library developers][] can *not* specify a `Tracer` implementation to use.
 The API *must* provide a way for the